 Once happy with the condition, our team re connected all equipment in the desired location, following up with a full machine trial and safety checks alongside the plant engineer to allow for sign off.

-In addition to the relocation of the equipment we also translated all manuals from Italian to Dutch, along with any amendments to electrical drawings were also carried out.
+In addition to the relocation of the equipment.
+Kraft required all manuals to be translated from Italian to Dutch, in addition to this amendments to electrical drawings were also carried out.
 Administrative work is just as important as the manual labour within a project.

-This carefully planned relocation allowed Kraft Heinz to safety relocate their department in a timely manner without any damages occurring.
+This carefully planned relocation allowed Kraft Heinz to safety relocate their department in a timely manner without any damages to their equipment occurring.

 With our expertise in machine safety, Kraft Heinz also enlisted us to upgrade the old equipment on site.
 By taking on this additional task we were able to ensure that all machinery within the project move would comply with the updated safety standards that were set.